Certified athletic trainers (ATs) play a key role in the assessment of concussions in high school sports and the critical return to play decision.

 - Athletic trainers are just as conservative as doctors in the return to play decisions.
 The study of concussions in high school sports during the 2009-2010 school year found no difference between ATs and physicians in terms of how quickly they allowed athletes to return to play.

 - Athletic trainers reinforce message regarding conservative return to play.
-As the American Academy of Pediatrics' 2013 clinical statement on return to learning in the classroom following concussion notes, "the AT can help reinforce communication of any school or sports restrictions to safeguard against the student-athlete beginning a return-to-play protocol but sill having academic adjustments."
+As noted by the American Academy of Pediatrics' 2013 clinical statement on return to learning in the classroom following concussion, "the AT can help reinforce communication of any school or sports restrictions to safeguard against the student-athlete beginning a return-to-play protocol but sill having academic adjustments."
 The AAP thus encourages communication with the AT by the treating physician or school representative who has been communicating with the physician.

 Provide first-aid and triage